wanghaolin/multimodal_fall-related_injury_risk_prediction/README.md

 print(outliers)
 ```
 ### Build the predictive model
-1. Identify independent variables that predominantly take a single value
+1. Identify independent (binary) variables that predominantly take a single value
 ```
 for col in selected_cols:
     if df[col].sum() < threshold: